 Born in Edgerton

-Life on a farm near Edgerton became the setting for North’s The Wolfling and "Morning in the Land."
+Life on a farm near Edgerton became the setting for North’s The Wolfling.
 A reporter, literary editor and publisher of North Star Books, Sterling North is best known for his exploits with his pet raccoon which he chronicled in the novel Rascal, later made into a Disney film.

 Ellen Raskin (1928-1984)